khalidyusuflab/khalidyusuflab.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Khalid, an aspiring researcher interested in how our brains, bodies, and lifestyles interact as we age.
+I'm an aspiring researcher interested in how our brains, bodies, and lifestyles interact as we age.

 I'm currently a Research Coordinator in the Department of Psychiatry at the University of Cincinnati, where I help lead studies using magnetic resonance spectroscopy (MRS) and mass spectrometry-based metabolomics to explore how dietary interventions such as N-acetylcysteine (NAC) supplementation influence brain chemistry, oxidative stress, and cognitive function in psychiatric populations.